| Other San Antonio Area Roads

 That's because this is not an apples-to-apples

-the signal there and therefore be free-flowing, it will typically be
+the signal there and therefore be uninterrupted, that single lane will

 able to move twice as much traffic over a given period than each lane